normelius/qufilab/README.md

 and a big part of the speed performance comes from the fact that no type conversions exist between python and c++.
-In order for this to work, **numpy ndarrays of type float64** are used in the implementation, and hence no other types of arrays/list are currently accepted.
+In order for this to work, **numpy ndarrays of type float64** are used in the implementation, and hence no other types of arrays/list are currently supported.

 Documentation for all indicators can be found at: <https://qufilab.readthedocs.io>